deep-diver/KaggleNotebook-Notes/Bengali.AI Handwritten Grapheme Classification/fastai from Iafoss.md

 The `img0` is an original image while the `img` is the pre-processed one.
 The original data has a number of columns, and the very first column is used to indicate image ids.
 In such sense, it is possible to collect every columns except for the first one via `df.iloc[idx, 1:]`.
 That is we could retrieve every pixel values of a specific `idx`-th image.

-Then `df.iloc[idx, 1:].values` convert the values stored in the dataframe columns into numpy array.
+Then `df.iloc[idx, 1:].values` convert the values stored in the dataframe columns into numpy array (the same thing could be done with `to_numpy` method).
 It is ok to go with this, but it has to be reshaped into 2d array if you want to leverage some CNN models.
 This can be done by `reshape` method with `HEIGHT` and `WIDTH` parameters. `HEIGHT` * `WIDTH` is the exact same number of the number of columns.

 The reason for subtracting pixel values from `255` is that the original image is kind of being inverted.
 The background color is white which is near `255` or `#ffffff`value.
 It is possible to use it directly, but two high numbers are not so good to train the model.
 Instead the interesting pixels (like where the number image is) should have higher value.